HunterMuratore/discord-spammer/README.md

 This is a small file used to make staggered requests to the Discord messages API forcing an account to send messages in a specified channel on a set interval.

-Discord Spammer is **not** a Discord Bot.
+Discord Spammer is **NOT** a Discord Bot.
 In order to use this you must make a throwaway account and use that account's authentication token.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)